 Isaiah Thomas is best known as a newspapermen and supporter of the American Revolution.
 But as a printer and publisher he did not limit himself to politics.
+Among his many printed works were a flattery how-to guide.

 Thomas, like many 18th-century American printers, published European works for an American audience, including the popular: A New Academy of Compliments: Or, the Lover’s Secretary: Being Wit and Mirth Improved, by the Most Elegant Expressions Used in the Art of Courtship … To which is Added, a Choice Collection of Above One Hundred and Twenty Love Songs.